Algorithms / Fenwick Tree Prefix Sum

 Least You Need to Know: Fenwick Trees, Prefix Sums, and Low-Bit Jumps

-Fenwick trees support prefix-sum queries and point updates in `O(log n)` by storing carefully chosen partial sums.
+Fenwick trees support prefix-sum queries and point updates in O(log n) by storing carefully chosen partial sums.
 The key bit trick is the low bit, which tells how large a range each index is responsible for.

-The least you need to know
+Least you need to know

 - Fenwick trees are commonly implemented with 1-based indexing.